AmeliaBoli/DeliciousNotes/README.md

 3. Tap the Wishlist icon on the left to add the restaurant to your Wishlist.

 ### Wishlist
 The Wishlist tab shows all restaurants that you have added to your Wishlist.
 Tap on any restaurant to see details.
+Press edit to delete any restaurant that you no longer want to save.

 ### Visited
 The Visited tab shows all restaurants that you have selected as vivisted.
 Tap on any restaurant to see details.
+Press edit to delete any restaurant that you no longer want to save.

 ### Details
 Once you tap on a restaurant from the Wishlist or Visited tabs, you will see details about the restaurant.
 You can interact with the following items.